-History and development of the Company
+1. History and development of the company

 We are a clinical-stage biopharmaceutical company focused on applying our proprietary anti-C5a and anti-C5aR technologies to discover and develop first-in-class, potent and specific inhibitors of the complement activation factor known as C5a and small molecule inhibitors or C5aR.
 C5a is a powerful inflammatory mediator involved in the progression of a wide variety of autoimmune and other inflammatory diseases.
 Our lead product candidate, vilobelimab, is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.
-We are developing vilobelimab for the treatment of pyoderma gangrenosum, or PG, a chronic inflammatory skin disorder for which we have submitted a Phase III clinical trial protocol to the FDA and are currently starting a Phase III study, for which we intend to enroll first patients in mid 2023.
+We are developing vilobelimab for the treatment of pyoderma gangrenosum, or PG, a chronic inflammatory skin disorder for which we have submitted a Phase III clinical trial protocol to the FDA.
+We expect to begin enrolling patients in such Phase III study in mid-2023.
 Beyond PG, we are developing vilobelimab to address a wide array of complement-mediated diseases with significant unmet medical needs, including severe COVID-19, in which we recently completed a Phase III study and filed for EUA with the FDA and cutaneous squamous cell carcinoma, or cSCC, in which we are currently conducting a Phase II study.
 We have also previously conducted Phase II studies with vilobelimab in other diseases, including hidradenitis suppurativa, or HS, a chronic debilitating systemic inflammatory skin disease and ANCA-associated vasculitis, or AAV, a rare and life-threatening autoimmune disease.
 We are also developing IFX002, a life-cycle management product for vilobelimab and INF904, an orally administered, small-molecule inhibitor of C5aR, for which we are currently conducting a Phase I study in healthy volunteers.